Notes to the consolidated financial statements

 Scope and method of consolidation

 The consolidated financial statements include the financial statements of Conzzeta AG and of all companies directly or indirectly controlled by Conzzeta AG, through investments with more than 50% of the votes or by another means, and uniformly managed.
 These investments are fully consolidated.
 The share of the minority shareholders in the net assets and net result is disclosed separately.
-Investments with 50% of the voting rights are consolidated on a pro rata basis in accordance with the share in the capital.
-Intragroup receivables and payables as well as expenses and income are offset against each other, and intragroup profits have been eliminated.
 The assets and liabilities of companies included in consolidation for the first time are measured at fair value.
 Goodwill arising from this revaluation is offset against equity.
-In the event of disparties when the final purchase price is settled in a period later than the reporting period, the goodwill offset in equity is adjusted accordingly.
+In the event of disparities when the final purchase price is settled in a period later than the reporting period, the goodwill offset in equity is adjusted accordingly.
 First-time consolidations are included from the date on which control is acquired; deconsolidations from the date on which control is lost.
 Investments in associates (at least 20%, but less than 50% of the voting rights) are accounted for under the equity method.
-Securities held as fixed assets are valued at acquisition cost, less any necessary value adjustments.
+Securities held as non-current assets are valued at acquisition cost, less any necessary value adjustments.

 The consolidated financial statements of Conzzeta AG are presented in Swiss francs (CHF).
 The financial statements of foreign companies are prepared in their respective functional currencies and translated into Swiss francs for consolidation purposes.
 The resulting currency effects are recognized directly in equity.
 Foreign currency gains and losses on long-term, equity-like loans to Group companies are also recorded directly in equity.
 Following the sale or liquidation of companies, these effects are recycled through the income statement.
 All gains and losses resulting from foreign currency transactions and adjustments to foreign currency balances at the balance sheet date are recognized in the income statement.